Expat Exchange

 People living in Varna were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Varna, it is important to pack items that will help you adjust to the climate and lifestyle.
 Pack clothing that is suitable for the warm summers and cold winters, such as sweaters, jackets, and long pants.
 Bring comfortable shoes for walking around the city, as well as rain gear for the frequent showers.
 Don't forget to bring any necessary medications, as well as a first aid kit.
 It is also important to bring items that will help you feel at home, such as pictures, books, and other personal items.
-Finally, make sure to bring any necessary documents, such as your passport and visa," said one expat in Varna.
+Finally, make sure to bring any necessary documents, such as your passport and visa," explained one expat living in Varna, Bulgaria.

 Where should I setup a bank account in Varna?